Women Who Want VBAC

 Very short history of cesarean

-Prior to the late 1970s, a cesarean was major abdominal surgery … a woman was unconscious throughout and her uterus and belly was cut up and down.
-There was truth that a subsequent labor could cause the scar tissue to separate which could endanger a woman’s life.
+Prior to the late 1970s, a cesarean was major abdominal surgery … a woman was unconscious throughout and her uterus and belly were cut up and down.
+There was a truth that subsequent labor could cause the scar tissue to separate which could endanger a woman’s life.
 Back then there were no ‘unnecessary’ cesareans and women were not yet seeking to have a VBAC.

 Close your eyes

 What if there was a problem with the baby?

 This might be very hard to understand and appreciate if a baby was at risk of dying prior to the late 1970s that was not a reason for a cesarean.
 Back in your grandmother’s generation, there was no electronic foetal monitoring!
 Forceps were used.
 There was no vacuum extraction.
 Some obstetricians actually tried putting their hands inside a woman’s uterus coming up inside through your vagina to turn her baby … internal version.